XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/blocks.md

 ### Info

 The Bounty Board is a block that is provides a Bounty Scroll.
 This block can not be mined or obtained.
-This block is found inside of a trader outpost, which is a rare structure in the overworld.
+This block is found inside of a Trader Outpost, which is a rare structure in the overworld.

+This block is intractable.
+Once the player interacts on the block, it will drop a Bounty Scroll!

 ## Waystone